Patrick Kron: Career in the public sector

+Career in the private sector

-From 1984 to 1997 he worked for Pechiney, becoming president of the Electrometallurgy Division, and later chairman of the board of the Carbone Lorraine Company from 1993 to 1997.
+From 1984 to 1997, Kron worked for Pechiney, becoming president of the Electrometallurgy Division, and later chairman of the board of the Carbone Lorraine Company from 1993 to 1997.

-He became chief executive of Alstom on 1 January 2003.
+Kron became chief executive of Alstom on 1 January 2003.
 He became chairman of Alstom on 11 March 2003.

 While under Kron’s leadership, Alstom was investigated by the United States Department of Justice and ultimately agreed to pay a $772 million fine.
-Some mid-level Alstom executives were arrested in America, and then either enrolled as FBI informants in the company, or jailed as part of that investigation, such as Frédéric Pierucci.
-This forced Kron to warn his other executives not to travel to America to avoid such fate.
+Some mid-level Alstom executives were arrested in the United States, and then either enrolled as FBI informants in the company, or jailed as part of that investigation, such as Frédéric Pierucci.
+This forced Kron to warn his other executives not to travel to the United States to avoid such fate.
 In 2015, General Electric acquired Alstom’s power generation and transmission businesses; following the completion of that transaction, Kron retired as Alstom’s CEO.

 The transaction was heavily criticized in France, as many in the French government considered the assets that were sold as strategic.
 France had initially blocked General Electric's acquisition of Alstom.
 But after Arnaud Montebourg's resignation as Minister of the Economy and Finance, he was replaced by Emmanuel Macron, who relented and approved the sale.
 Pierucci was released on bail during the same week of the purchase.

 The affair is frequently presented in France as an example of hostage diplomacy and economic warfare by the United States government to favor large companies in commercial transactions.
-Indeed, the deal included the stipulation that General Electric would bare the responsibility for Alstom's judicial troubles in American, but the DoJ fined the remaining French leftover of Alstom anyway in December that year.
+Indeed, the deal included the stipulation that General Electric would bare the responsibility for Alstom's judicial troubles in the United States, but the DoJ fined the remaining French leftover of Alstom anyway in December that year.
 Kron maintains that the controversial transaction was done for purely commercial reasons.
 As evidence, Kron points to General Electric's share price drop following the acquisition of Alstom's unprofitable assets, while Alstom recorded higher profits since the transaction.

-In 2016, he started the international consulting firm PKC&I, and became Chairman of Truffle Capital, a venture capital firm focused on BioMedTech and FinTech & InsureTech.
-He also sits on the Board of Directors of listed companies (Sanofi, LafargeHolcim) and of a non-listed company (SEGULA Technologies).
-Since June 2019, he is Chairman of the Board of Directors at Imerys.
+In 2016, Kron started the international consulting firm PKC&I.